More Menu

 Iwan Efendi2 min

 If you've navigated this site, you've likely interacted with the floating "pill" header at the top of the page.
 It's designed to be minimal yet powerful, housing navigation, search, and a reading list feature all in one compact, responsive component.
-In this note, I'll break down how it was built using Next.js, React Hooks, and Tailwind CSS.
+In this case study, I'll break down how it was built, focusing on the core UX challenges, design constraints, and technical implementation.

 Core Technologies